Heilemann/trail-of-cthulhu/README.md

 `NODE_ENV=development`

-This will enable the developemnt toolbar to show up when you're running the localhost server.
+This will enable the development toolbar to show up when you're running the localhost server.
 Then run the following commands:

 `npm install`
 `npm start`